rfjakob/barwin-arduino/2do.md

  - [ ] Serial commands for different speed?
  - [x] UPRIGHT_OFFSET / 2.0 (if less, don't do anything if more pour)
  - [ ] dancing bottles!
+ - [ ] move bottles at the same time?

  - a better way to use something like threads? service interrupt?